seankhom/seankhom.github.io/index.md

 ## Professional Interest

 I plan to pursue a masters in either Astronautical Engineering or Computer Science after graduating from undergrad in Deceber 2023.
-I have a lot of interest in the fields of control systems and Astrodynamics, currently my specializations are Dynamics and Control which I enjoy so far.
+I hope to one day work in the field of Control Systems and the correlating Dynamics specifcally space related applications.
+My specializations so far are in Astrodynamics and Conrol Systems.

 ## Publications